clux/facemaulers/recaps/114-familiar-travel.md

 - gregor due to leave today
 - https://roll20.net/compendium/dnd5e/Carpet%20of%20Flying (carpet from selunebowl is 800lbs rated, but burned => 20ft speed)

-TODO:
-- sorrowsworn / spiders / visible ward for [[velddrinnsshar]]
-- actual map or theatre of the mind for shar
-- ensure they get the books, to seed valindra!

 Players:
 - Florent
 - Guy